 Osborn Maledon welcomes new summer associates

 All our summer associates are genuinely interested in practicing law in Arizona and are recruited from top law schools around the country.
-We choose our summer associates based on their academic achievements, work and leadership experience, written and oral communication skills and service to the community.
+We choose our summer associates based on their academic achievements, work and leadership experience, written and oral communication skills, and service to the community.
 Here’s more about our 2020 summer associates:

 Jacinda Stephens is a second-year ASU law student who grew up as an expatriate in Mongolia and India before returning to the U.S. to complete her undergraduate studies.
-At ASU, she is the vice president of Liberty Project, an organization that advocates for women’s rights and is also an active member of the Women’s Law Students’ Association and the Asian Pacific American Law Students’ Association.
-She grew up as an expatriate in Mongolia and India before returning to the U.S. to complete undergraduate studies and spent a year teaching AP literature and math to middle school and high school students in Mongolia.
+At ASU, she is the vice president of Liberty Project, an organization that advocates for women’s rights and she is also an active member of the Women’s Law Students’ Association and the Asian Pacific American Law Students’ Association.
+She holds a BA in English with a minor in psychology and law from the University of Southern California.
+Prior to law school, Jacinda spent a year teaching AP Literature and Math to middle school and high school students in Mongolia.